 As well as creating our effort-based Mobility Maps and measuring and assessing compliance of the physical pathway infrastructure, we also generate tangential data relevant to those with accessibility needs.
-In hot climates we assess shade, and we can also assess accessability of public buildings and amenities along the way.
+In hot climates we assess shade, and we can also assess accessibility of public buildings and amenities along the way.

 Our expert consultants are often called on to analyze particular aspects of a city to enable smart accessible wayfinding.

-For example comparing different routes, one using natural terrain or and another using man-made assets like elevators to eliminate uphill travel for mobility users.
+For example comparing different routes, one using natural terrain and another using man-made assets like elevators to eliminate uphill travel for mobility users.